-556. For example, on January 5, 2017, McKesson entered into an Administrative Memorandum Agreement with the DEA wherein it agreed to pay a \$150 million civil penalty for, inter alia, failure to identify and report suspicious orders at its facilities in Aurora, CO; Aurora, IL; Delran, NJ; LaCrosse, WI; Lakeland FL; Landover, MD; La Vista, NE; Livonia, MI; Methuen, MA; Santa Fe Springs, CA; Washington Courthouse, OH; and West Sacramento, CA. McKesson admitted that, at various times during the period from January 1, 2009 through the effective date of the Agreement (January 17, 2017) it "did not identify or report to [the] DEA certain orders placed by certain pharmacies which should have been detected by McKesson as suspicious based on the guidance contained in the DEA Letters."

-557. McKesson further admitted that, during this time period, it "failed to maintain effective controls against diversion of particular controlled substances into other than legitimate medical, scientific and industrial channels by sales to certain of its customers in violation of the

-CSA and the CSA's implementing regulations, 21 CFR Part 1300 et seq., at the McKesson Distribution Centers."
+- As discussed above, Defendants failed to report suspicious orders, prevent 591. diversion, or otherwise control the supply of opioids flowing into communities in Nevada and across America.
+Despite the notice described above, and in disregard of their duties, Defendants continued to pump massive quantities of opioids despite their obligations to control the supply, prevent diversion, report, and take steps to halt suspicious orders. - Governmental agencies and regulators have confirmed (and in some cases, Defendants have admitted) that Defendants did not meet their obligations and engaged in especially blatant wrongdoing. - For example, on January 5, 2017, McKesson entered into an Administrative Memorandum Agreement with the DEA wherein it agreed to pay a \$150 million civil penalty for, inter alia, failure to identify and report suspicious orders at its facilities in Aurora, CO; Aurora, IL; Delran, NJ; LaCrosse, WI; Lakeland FL; Landover, MD; La Vista, NE; Livonia, MI; Methuen, MA; Santa Fe Springs, CA; Washington Courthouse, OH; and West Sacramento, CA. McKesson admitted that, at various times during the period from January 1, 2009 through the effective date of the Agreement (January 17, 2017) it "did not identify or report to [the] DEA certain orders placed by certain pharmacies which should have been detected by McKesson as suspicious based on the guidance contained in the DEA Letters." - McKesson further admitted that, during this time period, it "failed to maintain effective controls against diversion of particular controlled substances into other than legitimate medical, scientific and industrial channels by sales to certain of its customers in violation of the - CSA and the CSA's implementing regulations, 21 CFR Part 1300 et seq., at the McKesson Distribution Centers."
 Due to these violations, McKesson agreed to a partial suspension of its authority to distribute controlled substances from certain of its facilities some of which, investigators found "were supplying pharmacies that sold to criminal drug rings."

-19 558.
-Additionally, Defendant CVS Pharmacy, Inc. owned and/or operated, more than 20 9,800 pharmacies in the United States.
-Collectively CVS pharmacies made Defendant CVS 21 Pharmacy, Inc. one of the largest customers of McKesson.
+595. Additionally, Defendant CVS Pharmacy, Inc. owned and/or operated, more than 9,800 pharmacies in the United States.
+Collectively CVS pharmacies made Defendant CVS Pharmacy, Inc. one of the largest customers of McKesson.

-559. Using the economic leverage resulting from being one of its largest customers, Defendant CVS Pharmacy, Inc. negligently and/or purposefully limited the ability of McKesson to fulfill its regulatory and statutory responsibilities to prevent diversion and monitor suspicious orders of controlled substances placed by CVS pharmacies.
+596. Using the economic leverage resulting from being one of its largest customers, Defendant CVS Pharmacy, Inc. negligently and/or purposefully limited the ability of McKesson to fulfill its regulatory and statutory responsibilities to prevent diversion and monitor suspicious orders of controlled substances placed by CVS pharmacies.

-26 560.
-Beginning in 2008, with the implementation of the McKesson Controlled 27 Substance Monitoring Program (CSMP), CVS represented to McKesson as follows:

-• That it had a controlled substance monitoring program;

-- That it possessed a dedicated Regulatory Control/Compliance resource that was responsible for monitoring pharmacy purchases of controlled substances; - That its pharmacy management regularly reviews pharmacy purchases of controlled substances; - That it possessed the process and tools used to monitor controlled substance purchases made by individual pharmacies.
+- 597. Beginning in 2008, with the implementation of the McKesson Controlled Substance Monitoring Program (CSMP), CVS represented to McKesson as follows: - That it had a controlled substance monitoring program; - That it possessed a dedicated Regulatory Control/Compliance resource that was responsible for monitoring pharmacy purchases of controlled substances; - That its pharmacy management regularly reviews pharmacy purchases of controlled substances; - That it possessed the process and tools used to monitor controlled substance purchases made by individual pharmacies.

-561. Specifically, CVS represented the existence of a more comprehensive "Viper" regulatory program that it claimed the "DEA is very well aware of."
+598. Specifically, CVS represented the existence of a more comprehensive "Viper" regulatory program that it claimed the "DEA is very well aware of."
 The Viper program was further represented to be a monitoring program.
 Don Walker, Senior Vice President of Distribution at McKesson, felt comfortable allowing opioid threshold increases by McKesson, without CVS explanation, because of McKesson's understanding that "CVS is also comanaging on their side with Viper and their regulatory team."